 In 2009, JL formed a rock band called "Until Next Time", with three musicians from the local music scene.
 The band was very popular in the Greenville, South Carolina region and eventually won a "Battle of the Bands" competition, sponsored by Gorilla Productions.
 The band parlayed their success by winning the finals at Greenville's premier music venue "The Handlebar".
 They were subsequently voted Greenville's best rock band and were awarded free recording time at Sit-n-Spin Studios, as well as a headline opportunity at The Handlebar.
 Things were looking up for the popular band as several independent labels were interested in signing them, but creative differences among the members led to the band breaking up before any success could be achieved.

 When his family moved to South Florida in 2011, JL continued his musical education by enrolling with Berklee College of Music's online extension program.
-This afforded him the opportunity to study with some of the world’s best guitar and music instructors.
+This afforded him the opportunity to study with some of the world’s best music instructors.
 While studying with Berklee, JL began making a name for himself in South Florida by performing at open jams and sitting in with local bands.
-JL soon after started performing with a local cover band called "The Flyers" and recorded his first EP "Dixie Highway" with Patrick Farinas.

 It wasn't long before his abilities were recognized and JL was being asked to sit in with many national acts.
-He has shared the stage with such names as: Robert Randolph & The Family Band, Matt Schofield, Chris Duarte, JP Soars and the Red Hots, Rickey Godfrey, Mac Arnold and the Plate Full of Blues Band, Victor Wainwright & The Wildroots, Damon Fowler, Southern Hospitality, Brandon Santini, Boo Boo Davis, David Shelley and Bluestone, Bob Corritore, Jay Stollman, Joey Gilmore, John Nemeth, Terry Hanck, Joey Gilmore, and many more.
+He has shared the stage with such names as: Robert Randolph & The Family Band, Matt Schofield, Chris Duarte, Mac Arnold and the Plate Full of Blues Band, Victor Wainwright & The Wildroots, Selwyn Birchwood, and many more.

 Persistence paid off when JL was approached by Brandon Santini in the fall of 2013.
 After seeing JL perform at the Funky Biscuit one night with David Shelley and Bluestone, Santini asked JL to play guitar for his band.
 JL relocated to Memphis, Tennessee in December of 2013, after three successful tours to play full-time in Brandon Santini's band.

 JL worked as Brandon's right hand man for eight months where he opened the show for Brandon and drove the band as his lead guitarist.
-He toured the country and headlined with Brandon at many great blues clubs such as Buddy Guy's Legends in Chicago, Bradfordville Blues Club, Boston's on The Beach, The Slippery Noodle, The Rum Boogie Cafe, The Blues Hall and many others.
+He toured the mid west and headlined with Brandon at many great blues clubs such as Buddy Guy's Legends in Chicago, and performed frequently on world famous Beale Street.
 Larger showcases became the norm as the band performed at some great blues festivals such as The Daytona Blues Festival, The Springing the Blues Festival, and the Southwest Florida Blues Festival where they opened for legendary blues guitarist Johnny Winter.
-It didn't take long before JL's guitar playing was noticed by blues editors, writers, and legendary musicians.

-After JL's performance at The Southwest Florida Blues Festival, he was told by Johnny Winter's manager that Johnny was impressed by his guitar playing and that he insisted that she come find him immediately and bring him backstage to meet with him.
-The Blues legend and the young guitar phenom had an encouraging conversation about music and life -- quite an endorsement for young JL Fulks.
+After JL's performance at The Southwest Florida Blues Festival, he was told by Johnny Winter's manager that Johnny was impressed by his guitar playing and that he wanted to meet him.
+The Blues legend and the young guitar phenom had an encouraging conversation about music and life.
 That night lives on every night he plays his Gibson ES-335 that Johnny Winter signed.
-Although now, to honor Johnny and to preserve the valued instrument, JL mostly plays a new, Heritage H150 and 535.
+Although now, to honor Johnny and to preserve the valued instrument, JL mostly plays a new, Heritage H535.